singhgautam7/Learn-SQL---Personal-Notes/2 - company db/README.md

 ```

 ## Union
-For union, same number of columns and same data type is required by both the queries from union
+For union, same number of columns and same data type is required by both the queries from union.
+- **UNION**: only keeps unique records
+- **UNION ALL**: keeps all records, including duplicates

 ```sql
 -- Find a list of employee and branch name